← Back to Resources

 Staying Ahead of Renewal Requests

 Subcontractors can reduce delays by staying ahead of insurance renewals and keeping updated certificates ready before they are requested.
-Proactive tracking helps avoid last-minute scrambling when a general contractor asks for current documentation.
+Proactive tracking helps avoid last-minute scrambling when a general contractor asks for current documentation and reduces the likelihood of expired COIs creating compliance issues.

 Better Organization Builds Trust